FHantke/brave-browser-wiki/PR-Builder-overview.md

 This `Jenkinsfile` defines the pipeline that does:
 - create a new branch in `brave-browser` if it doesn't exist
-- pin the `brave-core` branch in package.json from `brave-browser`
+- do a rebase on `brave-browser` against PR target branch (if versions in `package.json` are different across the 2 repos)
-- if versions from `package.json` are different between the 2 repos then do a rebase on `brave-browser` against PR target branch
+- push new branch
-- waits for 6m for the new branch to be discovered by the `brave-browser` pipeline
+- wait for 6m for the new branch to be discovered by the `brave-browser` pipeline
 - calls the `brave-browser` pipeline

 Besides the checks done by our Jenkins job, there are some additional checks done via Travis: